 Punctuality is part of professionalism.
+I will start class promptly at the designated start time.
 Please be on time to class and do not leave early absent extenuating circumstances.
+Also, if you must leave class during the lecture for any reason, please close the door quietly to avoid distraction, and avoid multiple departures during class.
 As a law student and future lawyer, you are expected to conduct yourself with professionalism in the classroom and in all course-related activities.
 This includes common courtesy in the classroom as well as in all email messages, threaded discussions, and chats.
-Please silence cell phones and computer notifications and minimize any other class disruptions.
+Please silence cell phones and computer notifications, please do not use electronics for non-course purposes, and please minimize any other class disruptions.